Wishmaster (film): Plot

 Alex sees troubling visions every time the Djinn grants wishes.
-She consults Derleth again but soon realizes she is actually talking to the Djinn, who has killed Derleth and taken her form.
+She consults Derleth again but realizes she is actually talking to the Djinn, who has killed Derleth and taken her form.
 The Djinn confronts Alex and offers her three wishes.
 In the spirit of fair play, he offers her a "free" wish, to see what will happen.
 She wishes for him to shoot himself, but he is immortal and the gunshot fails to harm him.
 Using the first of her three official wishes, Alex wishes to know what he is.
-The Djinn teleports her to his hellish world within the gem which terrifies her as he boasts of his evil to her.
+The Djinn teleports her to his hellish world within the gem where the souls of his victims are tortured which terrifies her as he boasts of his evil to her.
 She then wishes to escape back to her apartment, alone.

 The Djinn threatens Alex's sister, Shannon, so Alex hurries to a party to which Beaumont had invited Alex and Shannon.
-The Djinn follows, again disguised as Nathaniel Demerest.
+The Djinn follows, again disguised as Demerest.
 Alex tells doorman Johnny Valentine to hold the Djinn, as he is trying to kill her; however, the Djinn manipulates Valentine into making a wish "to escape his routine life," allowing the Djinn to kill Valentine, making his way into the party.
-The Djinn charms Beaumont, who wishes his party would be unforgettable, and thus the Djinn causes the artwork in his party to come to life and kill Beaumont, the guests, and the security guards called in to help.
-Eventually, the Djinn corners the sisters and attempts to scare Alex into making her third wish by trapping Shannon in a burning painting.
+The Djinn charms Beaumont, who wishes his party would be unforgettable.
+The Djinn causes the artwork in his party to come to life and kill Beaumont, the guests, and the security guards called in to help.
+The Djinn corners the sisters and attempts to scare Alex into making her third wish by trapping Shannon in a burning painting.

-Alex, after calming herself so she can focus, wishes that crane operator Mickey Torelli had not been drinking on the job two days ago, which the Djinn is forced to grant.
-This, however, undoes the events that followed the statue's destruction and traps the Djinn in the fire opal once again, as the now-sober Torelli lowers the crate without problems.
+Alex wishes that crane operator Mickey Torelli had not been drinking on the job two days ago, which the Djinn is forced to grant.
+This undoes the events that followed the statue's destruction and traps the Djinn in the fire opal once again, as the now-sober Torelli lowers the crate without problems.
 Alex visits Josh, who is now alive again, and notices that Alex seems pleased with herself, though she does not explain why.
 Inside the jewel in the statue of Ahura Mazda, now in Beaumont's private collection, the Djinn sits on a throne, waiting to be released.